 The Vichy Minéral 89 Prebiotic Vichy Concentrate Serum can reduce fine lines in 4 weeks and improve skin texture.

-I use Bioderma Sebium Global or Bioderma Sebium Pore Refiner daily before going to bed.
+I use Bioderma Sebium Global or Bioderma Sebium Pore Refiner daily as part of my morning and night routine.

 My face was full of acne especially my chin when I started using it so my dermatologist recommend it to me.